aleq456/aleq456/README.md

 ## About Me

 * Student Developer
-* Interested in Python, C#, Robotics, AI Engineering, and Software Development
+* Interested in Software Development, Robotics, and AI Engineering
-* Learning ASP.NET, Databases, and AI Technologies
+* Learning Python, C#, ASP.NET, SQL, and modern development tools
 * Passionate about building projects and participating in hackathons

 ## Technologies & Tools